vistadataproject/vistadataproject.github.io/index.md

 For more details on the VISTA Data Project, [click here](https://github.com/vistadataproject/documents/tree/master/Background#vista-data-project)

-## Coming next...
+## What's next...
 Cloud-based veteran care services

 Leveraging the VISTA Data Project's secure model-driven interface to all VISTA data, the VISTA Adaptive Maintenance project provides a cloud-based roadmap and software for maintaining VISTA and the VA workflows it supports using straightforward off-the-shelf commercial cloud services and microservices.